Ben Tudhope

 Ben Tudhope (born 13 December 1999) is an Australian Paralympian who has competed in para-snowboard cross at three Winter Paralympics 2014 to 2022.
 His selection at the age of 14 at the 2014 Winter Paralympics meant that he became Australia's youngest Winter Paralympian, replacing Michael Milton.
 He was the youngest competitor at the 2014 Winter Paralympic Games from any country.
-He also competed at the 2018 Winter Paralympics.
-At the 2022 Winter Paralympics, he won the bronze medal in the Men's Snowboard Cross SB-LL2.
+He also competed at the 2018 Winter Paralympics and the 2022 Winter Paralympics, where he won the bronze medal in the Men's Snowboard Cross SB-LL2.
+At the 2026 Winter Paralympics, he won a silver and bronze medal and was Australia's only medallist.

 Personal

-Ben Tudhope was born with cerebral palsy due to a lack of oxygen to the brain during his birth and damage caused to the white matter in his brain, which caused hemiplegia on the left side of his body and damage connecting nerve tissue vital for movement.
+Tudhope was born with cerebral palsy due to a lack of oxygen to the brain during his birth and damage caused to the white matter in his brain, which caused hemiplegia on the left side of his body and damage connecting nerve tissue vital for movement.
 He lives in Manly, a suburb of Sydney, and attended the Sydney Church of England Grammar School.
 He has undertaken a Bachelor of Management – Sport Business at the University of Technology Sydney.